badalsaibo/markd/README.md

 Wireframing for the site was done on Figma.

 ## Setup 🛠
 The setup is pretty minimal.
 It loads React in a script tag, and uses [Marked.js](https://github.com/markedjs/marked) for parsing the markdown.

+You can clone the repository or download as ZIP and double click the index.html file!